BlogDestinations10 Things to Know Before Hiking the Camino de Santiago After 50 in 2026

 Alex Todd

-If you’re considering the Camino de Santiago after 50, here are ten essential things to know that will help you feel confident, inspired, and ready to take that first step toward Santiago de Compostela.
+If you’re considering booking a Camino de Santiago tour after 50, below are ten essential things to know.
+These 10 tips will help you feel confident, inspired, and ready to take that first step toward completing your pilgrimage to Santiago de Compostela.

-What You Need to Know Before the Camino
+What You Need to Know Before Walking the Camino

 1. The Camino Is Not Just One Route

-Many people imagine the Camino as a single path, but in truth there are multiple pilgrim routes leading to Santiago.
-The Camino Francés is the most famous, stretching across northern Spain, but there are equally enchanting alternatives:
+Many people imagine walking the Camino as a single path, but in truth there are multiple pilgrim routes leading to Santiago.
+The self-guided Camino Franés tours is the most famous route, stretching across northern Spain, but there are equally enchanting alternatives:

-- The Camino Portugués, starting in Lisbon or Porto, offers gentler terrain and coastal beauty.
+- The self-guided Camino Portugués tours, starting in Lisbon or Porto, offers gentler terrain and coastal beauty, check out this guide to the Camino Portugués.

-- The Camino del Norte, hugging Spain’s northern coast, rewards with dramatic sea views.
+- The self-guided Camino del Norte tours, hugging Spain’s northern coast, rewards with dramatic sea views.
+This guide on the Camino del Norte, also known as the Northern Way, can help you plan your next trip.

-- The Camino Primitivo, the oldest route, is shorter but more rugged.
+- The self-guided Camino Primitivo tours, the oldest route, is shorter but more rugged, and here's a guide to walking the Camino Primitivo.

 Choosing the right route is part of tailoring the Camino to your personal goals, energy level, and desire for solitude or camaraderie.